kasper573/yas/incubations/react-imperative-hook/readme.md

 When working with async UI flows like modals, toasts and drawers, it's often preferable to have an imperative and promise based interface, which is what this library provides.

 > This package is in alpha and does not use semantic versioning.
+Changes of all kinds are released to the patch portion of the version string.
+The rest of the version string is unused while in alpha.

 ### Features